Santiago26009/OTF_Frontend_Task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+## Previous configurations

+First all, you need to go to `https://github.com/Santiago26009/OTF_Backend_Task` repository and use git clone to download the project.
+Look at the README file and follow the instructions to run the backend server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+You will see the CRUD table with the users already exists in the Hub DB.

 ## Code scaffolding